DeanMilojevic/Example.HATEOAS/README.md

 # HATEOAS

 Implementing the HATEOAS (Hypermedia as the Engine of Application State) has some flavours throught the world.
-In this example I am trying 2 of the different ones:

-1. Sending metadata using *Headers* of the response.
-2. Sending metadata as part of the *Content* of the response.

 When implementing HATEOS in the design of the API, there are some guidelines we need to follow.
 For example, how the links should be returned to the client: